PaperMC/Folia/README.md

 would allow Folia plugins to be compatible with Paper.

 For example, the Bukkit Scheduler.
 The Bukkit Scheduler inherently relies on a single main thread.
-Folia's RegionisedScheduler and Folia's EntityScheduler allow scheduling of tasks to the "next tick" of whatever region "owns" either a location or an entity.
+Folia's RegionScheduler and Folia's EntityScheduler allow scheduling of tasks to the "next tick" of whatever region "owns" either a location or an entity.
 These could be implemented on regular Paper, except they schedule to the main thread - in both cases,